CudaText-addons/cuda_markdown_special_paste/readme/readme.txt

 plugin for CudaText.
-it handles "on_paste" event for lexers: Markdown, reStructuredText.
+it handles "on_paste" event for lexers:
+- Markdown
+- reStructuredText
+- MediaWiki

 1) if clipboard contains text URL: 'http://' or 'https://'. it changes pasted text according to these templates:

 - for Markdown: [Text](url)
 - for reStructuredText: `Text <url>`__
+- for MediaWiki: [url Text]

 2) if clipboard contains a picture. plugin then suggests to save the picture in the folder of the current file, and after that it inserts the link to this